Do qubits dream of entangled sheep? Quantum measurement without classical output: conclusions

 \section{conclusions}

-The orthodox approach to measurement in quantum mechanics is based on an assumption that the observer is external to the quantum system and can observe the quantum world through `observables'.
+The orthodox approach to measurement in quantum mechanics is based on an assumption that the observer is external to the quantum system and can observe the quantum world through \emph{observables}.
 This approach works incredibly well to describe all known quantum phenomena and is unlikely to fail as long as observers (such as ourselves) have classical memories.
-Quantum memories do not seem to be a naturally occurring phenomena, but much of the effort in quantum information processing is aimed at increasing coherence times and it is increasingly likely that engineered quantum memories will become commonplace in the not-too-distant future.
+Quantum memories do not seem to be a naturally occurring phenomenon, but much of the effort in quantum information processing is aimed at increasing coherence times and it is increasingly likely that engineered quantum memories will become commonplace in the not-too-distant future.

 If we are to believe that the current technological trajectory will continue, we should entertain the idea of attributing agency to sufficiently advanced quantum computers.
 As we have shown in this work, such quantum agents would have access to a broader range of actions than those available to us.
-In particular they would not conform to the narrow definition of measurements and observables (or more generally POVMs) which has been adopted in quantum theory.
-Our aim in this work was to start exploring these ideas and present the swap measurement (Sec. \ref{sec:swap} and Fig. \ref{fig:examples} b) as an extreme case of quantum observation.
+In particular, they would use \quesurements{} rather than conform to the narrow definition of measurement which has been adopted in quantum theory.
+We have explored these ideas and presented the swap \quesurement{} (Sec. \ref{sec:swap} and Fig. \ref{fig:examples} b) as an extreme case of quantum observation.
+Our ideas have already inspired an upcoming experiment \cite{pang2024agency} which empirically measures the information flow of several \quesurements{}.

-We began with a generalized definition of measurement (Def. \ref{def:meas}) whose result is a quantum state recorded in the observer's quantum memory.
-This result is deterministic and is usually entangled with other subsystems.
-To handle this more general formalism (which includes the von Neumann scheme as a special case) we modified the basic mathematical tools of quantum measurement theory and replaced the POVM with the result channel $\R_\Me$ which takes system states to results encoded in the observer's memory (see Fig. \ref{fig:quantummeasurement}).
+We began with a generalized definition of measurement (Def. \ref{def:meas}) whose deterministic result is a quantum state recorded in the quantum memory of an observer's \sensor{}.
+To handle this more general formalism (which includes the von Neumann scheme as a special case) we modified the basic mathematical tools of quantum measurement theory and replaced the POVM with the result channel $\R_\Me$, which takes system states to states of the memory in the observer's \sensor{} (see Fig. \ref{fig:quantummeasurement}).

-Using these tools, we suggested a method for quantifying information gain, uncertainty and back-action (Sec. \ref{sec:informationgain} and Fig. \ref{fig:informationg}).
-These definitions lead to expected results for von Neumann measurements (which we define as the Heisenberg limit) but can be very different in some exotic cases such as the swap measurement, where uncertainty vanishes at the cost of stronger back-action.
-We did not discuss uncertainty relations, as they are artifacts of measurements with \emph{observables}, but did show that uncertainty can only be reduced at the cost of increased back-action.